Time-dependent weak rate of convergence for functions of generalized bounded variation: Abstract

 \section{Abstract}

 Let $W$ denote the Brownian motion.
 For any exponentially bounded Borel function $g$ the function $u$ defined by $u(t,x)= \E[g(x{+}\sigma W_{T-t})]$ is the stochastic solution of the backward heat equation with terminal condition $g$.
-Let $u^n(t,x)$ denote the according approximation produced by a simple symmetric random walk with steps $\pm \sigma \sqrt{T/n}$ where $\sigma > 0$.
-This paper is concerned with the rate of convergence of $u^n(t,x)$ to $u(t,x)$, and the behavior of the error $u^n(t,x)-u(t,x)$ as $t$ tends to $T$.
-The terminal condition $g$ is assumed to have bounded variation on compact intervals, or to be locally H\"older continuous.\\
+Let $u^n(t,x)$ denote the corresponding approximation generated by a simple symmetric random walk with time steps $2T/n$ and space steps $\pm \sigma \sqrt{T/n}$ where $\sigma > 0$.
+For quite irregular terminal conditions $g$ (bounded variation on compact intervals, locally H\"older continuous) the rate of convergence of $u^n(t,x)$ to $u(t,x)$ is considered, and also the behavior of the error $u^n(t,x)-u(t,x)$ as $t$ tends to $T$.\\